 In the “Networking → List monthly traffic” menu, we can check the monthly overviews of transferred data.

-Under default settings, transfers for all IP addresses for the current month are displayed.
-Every address can appear in the overview several times since counting public and private transfers is recorded separately.
+Under default settings, transfers for all VPS for the current month are displayed.

-Using a filter form, it is possible to only display transfers from the past, choose between TCP, UDP or other protocols or choose a specific VPS, node, location, etc.
+Using a filter form, it is possible to only display transfers from the past, choose a specific VPS, node, location, etc.

 vpsAdmin measures transferred data every 10 seconds and uses that data to calculate the average for one second.
 You can display it either in the “Networking → Live monitor” menu or using vpsfreectl.